San Gaetano, Florence: Interior

 The fourth chapel on the right is dedicated to the Virgin.
 The Nativity altarpiece was painted by Matteo Rosselli.
 The walls are painted by Fabbrizio Boschi, depicting the Annunciation and Visitation.
 Atop the altar is a bronze crucifix by Giovanni Francesco Susini.

 The fifth chapel houses the main altar with a silver ciborium made by Benedetto Petrucci, and donated by the Torrigiani family.

 Near the choir is a large stone tabernacle with a bronze crucifix by Francesco Susini, patronized by Prince Lorenzo de' Medici, son of Ferdinando I. The cupola is frescoed by Pietro Galletti.

 The sixth chapel houses an oil painting on canvas depicting the Invention of the Cross painted by Matteo Rosselli.
 Two other paintings and the frescoes are by Bilibert and by Vignali.

 At the end of the crossing is a canvas by Giovanni Bilibert, depicting the Exaltation of the Cross standing above the mausoleum of Cardinal Giovanni Bonsi.

-The seventh chapel houses a San Andrea Avellino stuck with apoplexy at the altar by Ignazio Hugsford.
+The seventh chapel houses a Saint Andrea Avellino Struck with Apoplexy at the Altar by Ignazio Hugford.
 The wall frescoes depict the Presentation at the Temple by Francesco and Alfonso Boschi.
 The ceiling was decorated by Lorenzo Lippi.

 In the eighth chapel (second chapel on the left) is the Cappella Franceschi, the chapel of the Franceschi noble family of bankers and traders.
-The main altarpiece is a masterwork of Pietro da Cortona, depicting a Martyrdom of St Lawrence.
+The main altarpiece is a masterwork of Pietro da Cortona, depicting The Martyrdom of Saint Lawrence.
 The ceiling was decorated by Colonna and Metelli.
-The side canvases depict the Riches of the Church dispensed as Charity by St Lawrence by Matteo Rosselli and a St Francis by Jacopo da Empoli.
+The side canvases depict the Riches of the Church Dispensed as Charity by Saint Lawrence by Matteo Rosselli and a Saint Francis by Jacopo da Empoli.

 The ninth chapel has a canvas depicting the Adoration of the Immaculate Conception by Giacinto Fabbroni.
 The ceiling was frescoed by P. Galletti.
 The chapel serves as the mausoleum for Francesco and Marcellino Albergotti, both depicted in bas-reliefs.